lolaedun/lolas-boutique/README.md

 - PROFILE
   - Profile for both user and admin have been tested and work as expected.
 Screenshots have been provided in the features section above.

+- KEYS
+  - I wasn't sure if keys had been accidentally pushed to github during switching of databases so to be sure I recycled the keys and generated new ones ensure security and integrity of the site has been maintained.

 ## Bugs